State of Illinois

 3) Provide trained outreach workers to teach others the knowledge required to establish and or maintain an Oxford House and support activities to local corporations with the goal of opening at least ten (10) with a maximum of twenty (20) new group home living sites per year.

 4) Establish a minimum of ten (10) houses each year.
-Increase the number of referrals by DHS/DASA funded providers to Oxford House settings each year.
+Increase the number of referrals by IDHS/DASA funded providers to Oxford House settings each year.

 5) Facilitate collaboration between treatment providers, Oxford House International, governmental agencies, and the business community in providing training, education, and employment opportunities for recovering individuals.